pnnl/SciTune/README.md

 ### CLI Inference

 Chat about images using LLaVA without the need of Gradio interface.
 It also supports multiple GPUs, 4-bit and 8-bit quantized inference.
-With 4-bit quantization, it uses less than 8GB VRAM on a single GPU.
+With 4-bit quantization, for our LLaVA-1.5-7B, it uses less than 8GB VRAM on a single GPU.

 ```Shell
 python -m llava.serve.cli \